Andre Ware: Professional football career

-Ware became the top draft pick of the Detroit Lions when head coach Wayne Fontes overrode the advice of the team's scouting director, who resigned the next day.
+Ware became the top draft pick of the Detroit Lions in the 1990 NFL draft.
+Head coach Wayne Fontes overrode the advice of the team's scouting director, who resigned the next day.
 Ware joined the Lions for the 1990 season, teaming with the previous Heisman Trophy winner from 1988, Barry Sanders.
 Ware spent four years with Detroit, playing 14 games and starting six: Coach Fontes insisted on starting the oft-injured Rodney Peete, and usually replacing Peete with Erik Kramer when Peete was hurt or played poorly.
 Fontes generally only played Ware when the Lions were out of the playoffs or already losing a game by a wide margin.
 Ware's best stretch came late in the 1992 season when the Lions were out of the playoffs: he won two of three games.

-He began 1994 on the roster of the Los Angeles Raiders, but was released after several games.
+In 1994 Ware was signed by the Minnesota Vikings, but was released before the start of the season.
+He ended up on the roster of the Los Angeles Raiders, but was released after several games without being activated.
 In 1995, he was signed by the Jacksonville Jaguars, one of the NFL's two expansion teams that year.
-As a former Heisman Trophy winner, Ware's presence gathered much local excitement in Jacksonville, but ultimately, Ware was cut from the team the week before the regular season began.
+As a former Heisman Trophy winner, Ware's presence created much local excitement in Jacksonville, but ultimately Ware was cut from the team the week before the regular season began.

 It is debated why Ware failed in the NFL despite a prolific college career.
 While some have argued that Ware's coaches never gave him a fair chance to develop, others have noticed that he was unable to adapt to an offensive system other than the run-and-shoot offense at Houston.

 Ware also played in the Canadian Football League with the Ottawa Rough Riders, the BC Lions and the Toronto Argonauts (where he backed up fellow Heisman winner Doug Flutie).
 He spent five games with the Berlin Thunder, a German NFL Europe team.